penguinpowernz/wray/README.markdown

 Simple examples are availabe in the examples folder.

 ## Future Work

 There is still a lot to do to bring Wray in line with Faye functionality.
 This is a less than exhaustive list of work to be completed:-

+- fix the resubscribe after rehandshake logic to work with channels instead of callbacks
 - web socket support
 - eventsource support
 - logging